Health Benefits of Technology: Virtual Reality

-Virtual Reality (VR) is a technology that has been around for quite a few decades.
-In the 1990s there was a brief boom in the technology, however, thanks to technical limitations and the common side effect of making users feel incredibly ill the fad soon faded.
+Virtual Reality (VR) is a technology that has been around for decades and has made a difference across a number of industries, including healthcare.
+In the 1990s, there was a brief boom in the number of people using VR, however, technical limitations and the common side effect of making users feel nauseous meant that the popularity of this technology soon faded.

-VR is back with a bang and this time it has the technology behind it to make it work.
+In recent years, virtual reality has come back with a bang and this time it has the technology behind it to make it work more efficiently.
 This new generation of VR tech has some surprising benefits to the healthcare sector and looks set to revolutionise medicine over the coming years.

 The benefits of virtual reality in healthcare